craff/pacomb/README.md

 terminals and blanks which allows for easy way to write grammars in two phases as usual.

+The main advantage of Pacomb and similar solution, contrary to ocamlyacc, it that grammars (compiled or not) are first class values, allowing to use the full power of OCaml to manipulate grammars.

+The performance are moreover not to bad: within 2 to 5 times slower than ocamlyacc generated grammar, which is not too bad considering that ocamlyacc is a compiler.

 Defining languages using directly the Grammar module leads to cumbersome code.
 This is why Pacomb propose a ppx extension that can be used with the compilation flag [-ppx pacombPpx].
 Here is an example:

 ```
     [%%parser